 - £0.05 per MB of data

-That means the maximum cost of outgoing phone calls and using internet data abroad has been reduced by just over 70%, as of April 30.
-For context, downloading an hour-long programme on BBC iPlayer will now cost you £16, down from £57.60.
+That means the maximum cost of outgoing phone calls and using internet data abroad was reduced by just over 70%, as of April 30.
+For context, downloading an hour-long programme on BBC iPlayer will would’ve cost you £16, down from £57.60.

-Roaming is already free, if you know where to look.
-Both Three and Tesco Mobile offer free roaming in a wide range of European countries (and beyond).
+Roaming was already free, if you knew where to look.
+Both Three and Tesco Mobile offered free roaming in a wide range of European countries (and beyond).
 Other networks have been slow to follow suit, unfortunately.

-But that’s going to change.
-On June 15, 2017, roaming charges will be abolished across all 28 countries in the EU.
+But as of June 15, 2017, roaming charges were abolished across all 28 member states of the European Union.

-This means that if you have a UK tariff, you’ll be able to go to any EU country and use your phone to make calls, send texts, and browse the internet, all without having to pay an extra fee.
+This means that if you have a UK tariff, you can go to any EU country and use your phone to make calls, send texts, and browse the internet, all without having to pay an extra fee.

-Speaking to TrustedReviews, Oliver Topley, Three’s Head of Market Insights, says: “We’ll probably be better placed [than other UK networks], because we’re already at a level where we’re already incurring those costs.
+Speaking to TrustedReviews in 2016, Oliver Topley, Three’s Head of Market Insights, said: “We’ll probably be better placed [than other UK networks], because we’re already at a level where we’re already incurring those costs.
 It will be worse for others than it will be for us.”

-Three says it’s already lobbying the EU to bring down the cost that European phone networks can charge for international piggybacking – the wholesale fees – to help reduce the sting of the 2017 transition.
+At the time, Three said it was already lobbying the EU to bring down the cost that European phone networks can charge for international piggybacking – the wholesale fees – to help reduce the sting of the 2017 transition.